ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 ## Example bots

-- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot) : Simple ringcentral chatbot which can tell time/date.
+- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot): simple ringcentral chatbot that can tell server time/date.
-- [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot) : Simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
+- [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot): simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
-- [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot) : Example survey bot, this bot will show you how to create/use custom database wrapper.
+- [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot): example survey bot, this bot will show you how to create/use custom database wrapper.

 ## Deploy to AWS Lambda

-If you feel ok about the bot, time to deploy to production server, I would suggest AWS Lambda for these reasons:
+If you are satisfied with the bot, time to deploy to production server, I would suggest AWS Lambda for these reasons:

 1. Free tier gives 1000000 free run per month
-2. Https ready, do not need extra efforts to handle domain/https staff
+2. Https ready, do not need extra efforts to handle domain/https
 3. Very stable and reliable

 *Be aware that AWS Lambda **ONLY works in linux** on an x64 architecture.
 For **non-linux os**, we need **docker** to build dependencies, should [install docker](https://docs.docker.com/docker-for-mac/) first.